 Common Mistakes Causing Tax Penalties For Kiwis

 On a more serious note, mistakes are bound to happen when running a business alone and Inland Revenue's penalties can range from 20% up to a colossal 150%.
-In most cases, these penalties cannot be remitted, hence, we encourage you to get a knowledgeable tax advisor or chartered accountant.
+In most cases, these penalties cannot be remitted, hence, we encourage you to get a knowledgeable tax advisor or accountant.

 That being said, we happen to have a good record of avoiding penalties!

 Here are some of the common errors we've found with clients while calculating and filing their taxes.

 ☒ Logbooks for motor vehicles are either not kept, or are not as per IRD's protocol.

 ☒ Followed Australia's Fringe Benefit Tax requirements rather than New Zealand's — they are different.

 ☒ Stocktake is not done.
 Unlike Australian tax law, New Zealand requires an annual stocktake for almost all business types.

 ☒ Did not physically write off bad debts before the end of the tax year.

 ☒ Did not deduct tax on schedular payments from contractors, unless the said contractor is operating as a company or have IRD's certificate of exemption.

 ☒ Did not deduct resident withholding tax on interest when paying interest of $5,000 or more per annum to a non-financial institution/individual, unless they have IRD's certificate of exemption.